datacraft-dsc/DEPs/4/README.md

 Overall goals for marketplace capabilities include:

 - The ability for asset publishers to create / manage listings of assets for sale on a data marketplace
-- The ability for asset consumers to execute transactions using the Ocean Network
+- The ability for asset consumers to execute transactions using the Convex Network

 #### Create listing